Jvviragine/data_analysis_um_course/data_clinics/clinic2/discussion.md

 -wrong delimiter is used

 ### 1.3
-Probelm the dtype of "Price" is Object
+Problem the dtype of "Price" is Object
 Reason:
 28 cases with "":
 most are in this format: